Superkavitierender Unterwasserlaufkörper

-To steer, this torpedo has a pivoting head segment.
+Guidance is based on an inertial measurement unit (IMU) and a sonar antenna array integrated into the structure of the cavitation-forming conical tip located in the head section of the torpedo.
+Steering is performed by an autopilot that pivots this conical tip using actuators.

 If the torpedo rises or falls, the water pressure acting on it also changes, and the cavitation bubble changes.
 When sinking, the water pressure increases and the bubble is compressed; when the torpedo rises, the pressure drops and the bubble gets bigger.
-In order to keep the bubble intact with increasing water pressure, additional gas is pumped into the bladder.
+To maintain the integrity of the bubble in response to increasing water pressure, the torpedo begins to pump a greater volume of gas.